rafaelsf80/G-Suite-Retail-Demo/README.md

 2) Open the spreadsheet backend to see the data.

-3) If you wat to customize content, you need to create a copy a copy of the spreadsheet, access the two scripts and finally change the two URLs accordingly in the code
+3) If you want to customize content, you need to create a copy a copy of the spreadsheet, publish the two scripts and finally change the two URLs accordingly in the code
+(D4WSyncAdapter.java)

-(D4WSyncAdapter.java).
-Click Refresh on the apk to see the changes
+4) Click Refresh on the apk to see the changes

 ## Backend